 When you run make to build a project, sometimes not all the commands or internal workings are visible at the shell.
-Another example is Makefile generated by CMake.
+This is especially common if your Makefile is generated by CMake.
 It hides all the commands that are actually being executed to compile the files of the project.
-Here are some methods to view what make is doing:
+Here are some methods to print what make is doing:

 - For Makefile generated by CMake, try this when you build using make: